 Healthy Drinks for Healthy Teeth

 What you drink is as important as what you eat.
-Drinking water is one of the easiest thing you can do to help prevent cavities.
+Drinking water is one of the easiest things you can do to help prevent cavities.
 Juice, soda or sports drinks can leave unwanted sugar behind on your teeth.
 The cavity-causing bacteria in your mouth love to eat sugar and produce acid that wears away the tooth enamel, the outer shell of your teeth.
 Water, however, cleans your mouth with every sip.
 It washes away leftover food and sugar.

 Stay well hydrated by drinking at least 10 cups (8 oz. cups) of water every day.
 Choose safe tap water over bottled water.
 Your tap water might contain a mineral called fluoride, which helps prevent tooth decay.
 Click here to learn more about your city’s tap water safety and fluoride facts.